nagelkl/clion_embedded/README.md

 ### MINGW
 On Windows hosts, CMake expects MINGW running on the host to have the make utility available.
-Install a minimal MINGW Environment according to [this](http://www.mingw.org/wiki/Getting_Started) description.
+Install a minimal MINGW Environment from [this](https://www.mingw-w64.org/) location.

 After installation, test the MINGW environment by typing